theNizo/installMicroG/README.md

 I recommend Aurora, as it's looking better than Yalp and has one or two features more.
 I've read somewhere that BlankStore isn't that great, but I don't know about that.

 Note: Google might not like those apps.
 You're responsible if something happens to your Google Account.
 But no one has heard of something like that happening yet.

+## Known Problems

+Normally, when you click on "System grants signature spoofing permission" in Self-Check under "Sgnature spoofung support", you should get a Dialog where you need to allow the app to use that.
+I installed my ROM a couple of times and every time I got no Dialog.
+But according to microG settings, everything has the correct signature.
+So everything's fine.